 IT Governance Software

 Once your SaaS organization has an IT governance policy, you can look to implement the best practices and procedures it dictates.
-Many frameworks place a strong emphasis on monitoring and automation, and there are numerous IT risk management solutions available to assist with this.
+Many frameworks strongly emphasize monitoring and automation, and numerous IT risk management solutions are available to assist with this.

 Some useful tools for risk management, compliance, and governance include: